JakubKoralewski/JakubKoralewski.github.io/blog/free-email.md

-# How to setup free email with GitHub Student Developer Pack (Namecheap + SendGrid + Gmail)
+# How to setup e-mail using a custom domain for free (Github Student Developer Pack + Namecheap + SendGrid + Gmail)

 [medium-article]: https://medium.com/issacaption/using-a-custom-domain-in-gmail-for-free-with-mailgun-and-sendgrid-2c54e681f378
 [student-pack]: https://education.github.com/pack

 This is adapted from [this Medium article][medium-article] by Nathan H. Leung.
 The major difference is that he used MailGun to receive e-mails, and SendGrid to send them.
 Instead I use NameCheap to receive them, but SendGrid is used in the exact same way!
 <hr/>
+&nbsp;

 ## Get your [Github Education][student-pack] package